GoogleChrome/web.dev/src/site/content/en/learn/pwa/app-design/index.md

 ### User selection

 Content is generally selectable with a mouse or pointer, or a press and hold touch gesture.
-While helpful for content, it doesn't provide the best experience for navigation items, menus, and buttons within your PWA.
+While helpful for content, selection doesn't provide the best experience for navigation items, menus, and buttons within your PWA.

 {% Img src="image/RK2djpBgopg9kzCyJbUSjhEGmnw1/F9HCkRrmPyGFjlpTJhNz.png", alt="A calculator PWA where you can select every interactive button, such as the numbers.", width="800", height="739" %}